kalindudc/craftle/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.
-Please include any relavant curl commands and example outputs for backend features
+Provide instructions so we can reproduce, if this is a bug fix.

 ## Checklist: